Skin Care and Aging

-A lot of claims are made about how to make wrinkles go away.
-Many of them don’t work.
+A lot of claims are made about ways to make wrinkles go away.
+Most of them don’t work.
 Some methods can be painful or even dangerous, and many must be done by a doctor.
 Talk with a doctor specially trained in skin problems, called a dermatologist, or your regular doctor if you are worried about wrinkles.

 Skin tags are small, usually flesh-colored growths of skin that have a raised surface.
 They become common as people age, especially for women.
 They are most often found on the eyelids, neck, and body folds such as the armpit, chest, and groin.

 Age spots and skin tags are harmless, although sometimes skin tags can become irritated.
 If your age spots or skin tags bother you, talk to your doctor about having them removed.

 Skin cancer is a very common type of cancer in the United States.
 The main cause of skin cancer is the sun.
 Sunlamps and tanning booths can also cause skin cancer.
 Anyone, of any skin color, can get skin cancer.
 People with fair skin that freckles easily are at greatest risk.
 Skin cancer may be cured if it is found before it spreads to other parts of the body.